eastoncrowther/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - Login, scores, and game pages are working!
-Scores are stored in local storage. setTimout used to simulate rounds.
+Scores are stored and fetched from local storage. setTimout used to simulate rounds.
 The opponent is implemented right as a computer that selects 'confess' or 'quiet' randomly.
 - [ ] **Hooks** - Used useState and useEffect extensively in game.jsx, Also used useState in the authentication of the user.

 ## 🚀 Service deliverable